realrkennedy/kidschores-ha-dashboard/README.md

   - 🛑 **Overdue** — Chores past their due date
   - ☀️ **Due this Morning** — Chores due before noon
   - 🌞 **Due Today** — Chores due between noon and midnight
   - 🗓️ **Upcoming & Bonus** — Future chores or those without a set date
+  - 🏷️ **Custom Labels** — Create and assign labels in the integration to **group, filter, or exclude chores** based on category, difficulty, or any custom criteria.

 - Each chore card displays:
   - 💎 **Points earned**